kuzhao/kuzhao.github.io/content/azurelab/How_to_send_receive_EH_DB.md

 * After executing events received will get printed in batch manner, each one contained in a separate table

 ### Sample logs
-Check Output1&2 [here](https://github.com/kuzhao/azurePaas/tree/master/databricks/scala-eventhub) for a detailed receiver output log.
+Check Output #1 and #2 [here](https://github.com/kuzhao/azurePaas/tree/master/databricks/scala-eventhub) for detailed receiver logs.

 ### EventHub metrics
-You should be able to see up and down in metric chart, Overview of EH namespace blade through AzurePortal.
+You should be able to see up and down on metrics charts in Overview blade of the EH resource in Azure Portal.
 Refer to snapshot [here](https://github.com/kuzhao/azurePaas/tree/master/eventhub/send_recv_offset/EHmetrics.png) for an example.